Aliases for EXOSC6 Gene

 GeneCards Summary for EXOSC6 Gene

 EXOSC6 (Exosome Component 6) is a Protein Coding gene.
-Among its related pathways are Deadenylation-dependent mRNA decay and PERK regulates gene expression.
+Among its related pathways are Deadenylation-dependent mRNA decay and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include poly(A) RNA binding and exoribonuclease activity.
-An important paralog of this gene is EXOSC4.
+An important paralog of this gene is MIR6847.

 UniProtKB/Swiss-Prot for EXOSC6 Gene